lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

     interpretation and generalizability, grouping categories makes sense, and to also balance the sample between groups.
     - Use sex as an example
+- Know the various tools to transform the data and when is more appropriate to use them
+    - Know to be very careful of ever converting continuous into discrete
+    - Know when and why to transform variables (good reasons and bad)
+    - Reducing number of categories in categorical variable